Environment variables

 service_account_key_json: |

-If the file or environment variable being substituted in contains JSON, it should be imported as-is.
-If you're using CloudQuery version 3.5.0 or prior, it should be imported inside single quotes and content should be escaped with newlines removed.
+If the file or environment variable being substituted in contains JSON, import it as-is.
+If you’re using CloudQuery version 3.5.0 or prior, wrap it in single quotes and content should be escaped with newlines removed.

 kind: "destination"